ourworldventures/www_ourparadise/content/activities/relax/index.md

 ### Activities

 Part of our aim is to help people find themselves in this hectic world.
-OurParadise is a perfect place to relax and unwind.
+Eden is a perfect place to relax and unwind.
 Spend your day soaking in the sun on our mangrove-lined 150 meter-long beach or by the pool.
 Wind down with a perfect view of sunset from our restaurant or bar.

 <button>[<<< Local Crafts](/activities/crafts)</button>
 <button>[Indulge >>>](/activities/indulge)</button>